JGAVEN/Lego-GPT/README.md

 CI runs the same tests under `coverage` and uploads the report to Codecov.
 CI also executes a lightweight scalability benchmark via `scripts/benchmark_ci.py` to detect performance regressions.
+End-to-end UI tests are written with Cypress.
+Run them locally with `pnpm --dir frontend run build` followed by `pnpm --dir frontend run test:e2e`.
+CI builds the front-end and executes the Cypress suite in headless mode.

 The Vite dev server proxies `/generate`, `/detect_inventory`, and `/static` requests to `http://localhost:8000` so the PWA works against your local backend